surgieboi/zyla/README.md

 1. Go to [zyla.rocks](https://zyla.rocks) and click `Deploy Now`
 2. Select your [Starter Kit](#starter-kits)
-3. Add the necessary credentials
-4. Finalize your project details
+3. Finalize your project details
-5. Deploy!
+4. Deploy!

 Once your project has been deployed on Vercel, you'll receive a public URL with an SSL automatically applied.